Director, Eleanor Stellyes Center for Global Studies

 The homestay is an integral part of the SIT experience.
 You will spend twelve weeks with a host family in Rabat, here you can practice language skills and get a sense of Moroccan culture.
 Most host families live in the city's historic medina and are a short walking distance from the Center for Cross Cultural Learning and the downtown area.
 You will also stay for six days with a host family at Ait Ouahi, a village of about 400 in the Middle Atlas Mountains.
 Most homes here have electricity and Turkish toilets.
 The village is near Oulmes, a small city known for its mineral water, livestock and fruit.
 Most of the residents of Ait Ouahi speak Tamazight (Berber), and a few speak Moroccan arabic.
 You will share in your family's daily activities: farming, taking care of livestock, and cooking.
 You may also hike and receive a lesson in the local dance, Ahaidous.
 You will also contribute to community development at the village's elementary school, planting trees or teaching English, and you will participate in group discussions with residents.

 You will spend four weeks, including one week of intensive preparation, near the end of the semester on an Independent Study Project (ISP), pursuing original research.
 The ISP is conducted in Rabat or another approved location in Morocco.
 Possible topics include:

-Learn more about the SIT Morocco: Multiculturalism and Human Rights program.
+Learn more about the SIT Morocco: Multiculturalism and Human Rights program and other SIT programs.